Controversial Reddit communities: Drug use

 Some subreddits are dedicated to discussing unapproved or illegal drugs, including meth, opioids, novel psychoactive substances, performance-enhancing drugs such as anabolic steroids and SARMs, and 2,4-Dinitrophenol, a chemical compound used as a pesticide and herbicide and in the manufacture of explosives which has controversially been used as a weight loss drug, despite the FDA having declared it unfit for human use in 1938 due to its causing cataracts and fatal overdoses.
-However, drugs-related subreddits have also enabled research and could provide information that would be difficult or impossible to obtain otherwise.
+But drugs-related subreddits have also enabled research and could provide information difficult or impossible to obtain otherwise.
 Reddit also contains subreddits dedicated to addiction recovery.

 Snark subreddits

-In snark subreddits, members (known as "snarkers") gossip about, express frustration towards, or "snark" on public figures.
+In snark subreddits, members (known as "snarkers") gossip about, express frustration toward, or "snark" on public figures.
 Some of these subs specifically target female influencers such as YouTubers and TikTokers.

-Banned subreddits

-Banned subreddits refer to subreddits that Reddit has shut down indefinitely.

 Antisemitic subreddits

 frenworld

-r/frenworld, whose title is derived from the alt-right meme "Clown World", attracted controversy over its use of Pepe the Frog edits and clown imagery to promote anti-Semitic and racist dog whistles.
-The Times of Israel and The Daily Dot found numerous references in the subreddit to Holocaust denialism, the USS Liberty incident, and alleged racial crime statistics.
+r/frenworld, whose title is derived from the alt-right meme "Clown World", attracted controversy over its use of Pepe the Frog edits and clown imagery to promote racist dog whistles, notably attacking Jews.
+The Times of Israel and The Daily Dot found numerous references in the subreddit to Holocaust denial, the USS Liberty incident, and alleged racial crime statistics.

 A major aspect of the sub was users' use of slang and childish diction, such as "nose-fren" and "longnose" for Jews, "bop" for committing violence or genocide, and "Honk honk" as a euphemism for "Heil Hitler".
 On June 20, 2019, after it had accumulated around 60,346 subscribers, the sub was banned for glorifying violence. r/Honkler, which hosted similar content, was banned on July 2, 2019.

 GasTheKikes

-r/GasTheKikes was an antisemitic subreddit, the name of which alluded to the gas chambers used in the Holocaust.
+r/GasTheKikes was another antisemitic subreddit, the name of which alluded to the gas chambers used in the Holocaust.
 New York magazine described it as a "massive online Jew-hating community" among "the worst of the worst" subreddits.
 The community was banned from Reddit, after which a successor subreddit named r/KikeTown took its place.
 In 2015, r/KikeTown was first quarantined, then banned.
+Internet troll Joshua Ryne Goldberg, a Jewish man who created troll accounts for various ideologies including Neo-Nazism, founded and moderated r/GasTheKikes along with other Neo-Nazi and white supremacist subreddits.